-All detention facilities shall maintain alarm systems that are manually or automatically activated by staff, or incarcerated person(s) for facility security protection.
-All personnel are required to familiarize themselves and receive training on activation and response to a fire alarm.
+All detention facilities shall maintain alarm systems that are manually or automatically activated for staff, inmate and facility security protection.
+All personnel are required to familiarize themselves and receive training on activation of and response to a fire alarm situation.